ethanlee515/SpinalHelios/README.md

 * `./mill Helios.runMain CompileVerilog`: Output Verilog as "HeliosCore.v"
 * `./mill Helios.test`: Run the ["root test"](./Helios/test/src/RootTest.scala), which checks that the union find algorithm works as intended.
   This test is ported from what was labelled as ["full test"](https://github.com/ethanlee515/Helios_scalable_QEC/blob/make-test/test_benches/full_tests/single_FPGA_FIFO_verification_test_rsc.sv) in the original Verilog implementation of Helios.
-  We are currently working on adding another test that checks if the "peeling" stage indeed outputs the correct Pauli corrections.

 ## Prerequisites